 The physics GRE is the test you must take to apply to physics grad schools.
 Its like the SAT but for physics.
 And just like the SAT, it really is a poor indicator of how you will do in grad school.
 But, its a hoop you must jump through, so here are some tips and resources.

-100 multiple choice questions (5 choices) in 170 minutes.
+Test Basics100 multiple choice questions (5 choices) in 170 minutes.
 That comes to 100 seconds per question, so speed is the name of the game.
 The test covers the topics that all undergrad physics students are suppose to have covered.
 Here is a good overview of the topics courtesy of Wikipedia.

-Speed is essential.
+- Speed is essential.
 Try to eliminate solutions before doing calculations.
 Usually you'll only have 2 or 3 sensible answers left, and only a partial calculation will be necessary to determine which is correct.

-Alternate between taking practice exams and reviewing material you did poorly on.
+- Alternate between taking practice exams and reviewing material you did poorly on.
 If you spend too much time on test questions, you are just memorizing those answers.
 But if you spend too much time reviewing material, you are probably going into more depth then is needed for the exam.

+If you want a less detailed study plan, check out my advice below.
 This is an ideal plan, one that I did not follow but wish I had.
 This plan is for someone taking the exam in October, so adjust the dates accordingly for a different exam date.

-May (5 months to exam): Take a practice test.
+- May (5 months to exam): Take a practice test.
 Force yourself to sit down and take it under test like conditions.
-I recommend using the 1996 exam.
+I recommend using the 2001 exam.
 Grade the practice exam.

-If you felt good about the exam and liked your score, you can ignore the rest of my advice.
+- If you felt good about the exam and liked your score, you can ignore the rest of my advice.
 You are a genius.

-Otherwise, don't reach for alcohol.
+- Otherwise, don't reach for alcohol.
 The point of taking a practice test without any preparation was to provide motivation for you to study throughout the summer.

-Review the correct solutions to problems at GRE Physics.
+- Review the correct solutions to problems at GRE Physics.
 Make a note of the topics you missed.

-Open up your textbooks from undergrad
+- Open up your textbooks from undergrad

 (you did buy them all right?
 And didn't sell them back?) and review the